Házael González: Biography

 He has a degree in Art History from the University of Barcelona (UB) and a Master in Cultural Heritage (Research and Management) from the University of the Balearic Islands (UIB).
 In addition to his role as a writer, he collaborates every fortnight as a columnist for the newspaper Ultima Hora and for the web magazine specializing in fantastic cinema, Scifiworld, writing reviews on fantasy literature.

 In addition, he has worked as a film and comic critic in specialized magazines such as Volumen Dos, Top Cómic, Hentai, Wizard or Dolmen.

 He has also been a radio host on stations such as Ona Mallorca or IB3 Ràdio and lecturer on journalism, advertising and protocol at the ESERP university for more than a decade.
 He is a member of the Associació Balear d'Amics de les Bandes Sonores (ABABS), dedicated to the promotion and dissemination of film music, with which he has collaborated on multiple occasions and participated in the XXXII Meeting of Writers and Critics of the Spanish Letters held in Pendueles (Llanes, Asturias), among other activities.

+Finally, and in parallel to his work as a writer, he incorporated edition into his literary activity.